Table of Contents

 Section 1

-Voting members shall consist of student members of undergraduate college councils, a student member from the Graduate School Council, and two student-at-large members.
+Voting members shall consist of student members of undergraduate college councils, a member from the Graduate School Council, and two student-at-large members.

 Section 2